shopware/docs/guides/plugins/plugins/framework/rule/add-custom-rules.md

 {% endcode %}

 As you can see, this is decorating the `RuleConditionService` by using its name `ruleConditionDataProviderService`.
 The decoration adds a new condition called `first_monday`.
-Make sure to match the name we've used in the `getName` method in PHP.
-Next, we define the component, in our case `swag-first-monday`, which is responsible for rendering the rule inside the Administration.
+Make sure to match the name we have used in the `getName` method in PHP.
+Next, we define the component, in our case, `swag-first-monday`, which is responsible for rendering the rule inside the Administration.
 We will create this component in the next step.
-Furthermore we defined a label, which will be displayed in the rule builder selection.
+Furthermore, we defined a label, which will be displayed in the rule builder selection.
 The last option is the scope, which in our case is `global`, as we have not specified a specific one in our core class.

 We also have to create a `main.js` file in our Administration sources directory and import the decorator file we've created above.
 The `main.js` file is used as an entry point to load Administration modules from Shopware plugins: